jchatel/quickmail-next-docs/inbox-settings/buying-gmail-accounts-domains-through-quickmail.md

 The interface notification will include a **“Renew”** button, which allows you to easily extend your domain before it expires.

 ![screenshot](../images/013_file-PuAosTg6XC.png)

+## Can we change the DNS records of the domain?

+No, it's not possible to change the DNS records of the domain.
+The domain creation is automated fully so we can't log in to the domain and manually change it.